-The sphincter of Oddi is a muscular valve that opens and closes.
+The sphincter of Oddi is a muscular valve in the digestive tract that opens and closes.
 It allows digestive juices, bile, and pancreatic juice to flow properly through the ducts from the liver and pancreas to the small intestine.
-These digestive juices are needed for digestion.
+These substances are essential for the digestive process.

 When the sphincter of Oddi isn’t working properly, it doesn’t open when it should.
-There is effectively an obstruction at the level of the sphincter, which may be due to fibrosis, inflammation, or elevated sphincter tone.
-This prevents bile and pancreatic juice from flowing properly to the small intestine, leading to a backup of digestive juices that can cause severe pain in the abdomen.
+This causes an obstruction that prevents bile and pancreatic juice from flowing properly to the small intestine, leading to a backup of digestive juices that can cause severe pain in the abdomen.

 These two types of sphincter of Oddi dysfunction can be further divided into three categories.
-With category I, patients have pain, abnormal blood test results, delayed drainage of contrast during ERCP, and abnormal findings on imaging (dilated common bile duct for biliary type I and dilated pancreatic duct for pancreatic type I).
-With category II, patients have pain and only one or two of the preceding criteria.
-With category III dysfunction, there are no clear lab findings or abnormalities, and the only sign of a problem is abdominal pain.
+With category I, the most severe, patients have pain, abnormal blood test results, diagnosable drainage issues, and abnormal findings on imaging (dilated common bile duct for biliary type I and dilated pancreatic duct for pancreatic type I).
+With category II, patients have pain and only one or two of the criteria required to diagnose category I. With category III dysfunction, there are no clear lab findings or abnormalities, and the only sign of a problem is abdominal pain.

 It’s more difficult to diagnose type III sphincter of Oddi dysfunction than the others, and it can be harder to treat, as the percentage of patients showing improvement following therapies is lower.